ufo-org/artifact/README.md

   * `/projects/membench`                source code of a memory bechmark for UFOs, used in `/experiments/membench.Rmd`
   * `/projects/viewports`               source code of an auxiliary R package for subsetting R vectors, a dependency for `/projects/ufo-r-vectors`

-The root directory `/` refers to the home directory where the artifact lives, not system root.
+The root directory `/` above refers to the artifact root at `/home/submitter/workspace/artifact` (not system root).

 The VM containing the artifact runs Xubuntu Linux 21.10 and comes with the following packages pre-installed: